Start Generating High Quality Ideas Online Quickly

 About Citizens Foundation

-The Citizens Foundation was founded in 2008 in Iceland and now has offices in Iceland, the United States & the UK.
+The nonprofit Citizens Foundation was founded in 2008 in Iceland and now has offices in Iceland, the United States & the UK.
 It’s mission is to help connect governments and nonprofits with citizens by creating open online engagement platforms and offering consultation on how to best plan & execute successful citizen engagement projects.

-The Citizens Foundation believes in non-partisan futurist solutions to the problems currently facing our democracies.
+We believe in non-partisan futurist solutions to the problems currently facing our democracies.
 We have recently seen technology undermine our faith in debate in the public arena; we believe that innovations in technology can instead be used to restore faith in democratic debate and institutions.

 If you have any questions do not hesitate to email us at firstname.lastname@example.org 🙂